martinapugliese/tales-science-data/toolbox/README.md

 # Toolbox

+*Let's go round some tools used in data work!*

 ## The Python data stack

 *Python is my language of choice when it comes to working with data.
 Here a brief overview of (some of) the libraries involved with doing this.*